Weizhe-Chen/attentive_kernels/README.md

 # Getting Started

-This repository depends on [PyPolo](https://github.com/Weizhe-Chen/pypolo) -- an Informative Planning and Uncertainty-Aware Learning Python library that does all the heavy lifting.
+This repository depends on [PyPolo](https://github.com/Weizhe-Chen/pypolo) -- an Informative Planning and Uncertainty-Aware Learning Python library -- that does all the heavy lifting.
 There is no extra requirements after installing PyPolo.
 We recommend using a virtual environment via `conda` or `mamba`.
-I personally prefer `mamba` because it provides the same interface but is much faster.
+I personally prefer `mamba` over `conda` because `mamba` provides the same interface but is much faster.

 ```bash
 conda create -n pypolo python=3.8 pip -y